rafaeldevvv/space-tourism/README.md

 }
 ```

 Use of `rem` values together with viewport units to prevent zoom problems.
 Viewport units do not react to zooming in and out, so the font-size would be the same regardless of the zoom level.
 And also I learnt about the `vmax` and `vmin` units.
+The addition of the `rem` unit is primarily useful for typography as while the user is zoomming in and out, they probably want the text to grow or shrink together.

 ```css
 :root {